Remo-Digital/technologies/README.md

 - [graphql-code-generator](https://www.graphql-code-generator.com/) - So you can generate typescript types from your graphql endpoint.
 Don't forget to set the `maybeValue: T` in your `codegen.yml`, [like here](https://github.com/dotansimha/graphql-code-generator/issues/3919#issuecomment-618595537).
 Otherwise you'll rip your hair out with the typing.
 - ~Apollo Client~ - **Just use URQL instead.** It has all the featres, and more, and is smaller in size.

+## Handling multilanguage content/translations/i18n.
+- [next-i18next](https://github.com/i18next/next-i18next) - A translation library for NextJS, which references local JSON files for translation.
+Prefer using this instead of loading the translations through an API call, because the translations are lodade locally, which is faster and has a smaller footprint than making an API call to get all the translations from something like Storyblok Datasources.

+  **Possible bugs:**
+  - **If you are deploying to Vercel**, and the translations won't load, or only partially load, consider setting the `localePath` variable in the `next-i18next.config.js` file, like [outlined in the github docs](https://github.com/i18next/next-i18next#vercel-and-netlify).

 ## Carousel/Slider

 ### Please try to avoid them.